S0raWasTaken/bad_apple/asciic/README.md

           - fg-paint: Paint the foreground (characters) with RGB colors.
 Characters vary based on brightness, and each character is colored
           - bg-paint: Paint the background with RGB colors while keeping characters visible.
 Characters vary based on brightness with colored backgrounds
           - bg-only:  Paint only the background with RGB colors using space characters.
 Creates a purely color-based representation without visible ASCII characters
+          - mixed:    Paint both background and foreground.
+It darkens the background by a configurable percentage, so you can actually see the foreground characters

           [default: bg-only]